-Latest India travel advise, Indian travel advisories, solo travel, and staying safe in India, places to avoid in India, Is it safe for women to travel to India, safe trip to India, potential dangers, ayurvedic treatments.
+Latest India travel advice, Indian travel advisories, solo travel, staying safe in India, places to avoid in India, Is it safe for women to travel to India, safe trip to India, potential dangers, ayurvedic treatments.

 The more you know ahead of time, the better your trip to India will go!

-Generally, the level of crimes is moderate in India and is relatively safe for foreign tourists.
+Generally, the level of crime is moderate in India and is relatively safe for foreign tourists.

-Nothing’s worse than being robbed on a indian trip, keep your valuables close to you at all times.
+Nothing’s worse than being robbed on an Indian trip; keep your valuables close to you at all times.

-Anyone planning to visit India should know what health information is important for him or her.
-Whether, he or she needs vaccination and medication to get over the risk of contracting diseases while travelling in India.
+Anyone planning to visit India should know what health information is important, whether they need vaccination and medication to overcome the risk of contracting diseases while traveling in India.

-It is advisable to seek your family doctor to ascertain exactly what you need (based on your past medical history) before embarking on a tour to India.
-More importantly, you need to consult your family doctor at least four to six weeks before your departure so that whatever preventive treatment (such as anti-malaria vaccines and medicine) to be effective.
+It is advisable to seek your family doctor to ascertain precisely what you need (based on your medical history) before embarking on a tour to India.
+More importantly, you must consult your family doctor at least four to six weeks before your departure so that whatever preventive treatment (such as anti-malaria vaccines and medicine) is effective.

-One must visit his or her family doctor at least once to get sound advice on how to protect him or her from illnesses or injuring while touring India.
+One must visit their family doctor at least once to get sound advice on protecting them from illnesses or injuries while touring India.

 Take antimalarial meds